rodrigorahman/flutter-dart-utils-vscode/README.md

 * 0.0.64 - Add Shelf Snippets
 * 0.0.65 - Bugfix Shelf controller Snippets
 * 0.0.66 - Add new snippets from GetX
+* 0.0.67 - Add new snippets from GetX GetView
+* 0.0.68 - Add new snippets from Modular3